subhrajitm/politica/docs/settings-setup.md

 The following default settings are automatically created:

-- `site_name`: "PolitiFind" - The name of the website
+- `site_name`: "OurNation" - The name of the website
 - `site_description`: "Find Politicians In Your Area" - The description of the website
-- `contact_email`: "contact@politifind.com" - Contact email address
+- `contact_email`: "contact@ournation.com" - Contact email address
 - `require_approval`: "true" - Whether to require admin approval for new submissions
 - `enable_public_contributions`: "false" - Whether to enable public contributions